noembryo/KataLib/docs/index.md

     Saves a KataLib `.lst` or a WinAmp playlist, but also creates a folder with the list's Track files, named after the Playlist's name plus a "_tracks" suffix.
     If the Playlist contains YouTube links, they will be converted using the current Conversion settings.
 - **Add Tracks**
-    Just adds media files as Tracks to the Playlist.
+    Opens a sub-menu to select what kind of Tracks we want to add to the Playlist.
+  - Tracks from local files (audio/video media files)
+  - Tracks from a YouTube link (can be a single Track or a YouTube Playlist)
 - **Add to Collections**
     Adds the current Playlist as a Collection to the **[Library Collections](#library-collections)**.
 - **Sort list**